Reconciling inverse-Compton Doppler factors with variability Doppler factors in blazar jets: Methods for Doppler factor estimation

-where $F_m$ is the synchrotron flux density at $\nu_m$ and $F_\chi$ the X-ray flux density both in Jy; $\theta_\mathrm{d}$ is the angular size of the core in milliarcsec, $\nu_\chi$ is the X-ray observations frequency in keV, $\nu_m$ is the radio observations frequency in GHz and $\nu_b$ is the synchrotron high energy cutoff which is assumed to be $10^{14}$ Hz.
-The function $f(\alpha)$ is given by $f(\alpha)\simeq 0.08\alpha+0.14$ where $\alpha$ is the spectral index \citep{Ghisellini1987}.
-A detailed description of the method can be found in \citet{Ghisellini1993,Guijosa1996}.
+where $F_m$ is the synchrotron flux density of the core at frequency $\nu_m$ and $F_\chi$ is the X-ray flux density, both in Jy; $\theta_\mathrm{d}$ is the angular size of the core in milliarcsec, $\nu_\chi$ is the X-ray observations energy in keV, $\nu_m$ is the radio observations frequency in GHz; and $\nu_b$ is the synchrotron high-energy cutof,f which is assumed to be $10^{14}$ Hz.
+The function $f(\alpha)$ is given by $f(\alpha)\simeq 0.08\alpha+0.14,$ where $\alpha$ is the optically thin spectral index \citep{Ghisellini1987} assumed to be $\alpha=0.75$ .
+Equation \ref{delta_ic} is for the discrete jet case.
+For the continuous case the $\delta_{IC}$ is transformed as